DoTr reduces fees at government-operated airports amid oil crunch

-This is part of measures to help alleviate the effects of rising fuel prices to air passengers and operating costs of airlines
+• This is part of measures to help alleviate the effects of rising fuel prices on air passengers and on airlines

-Transport acting secretary Giovanni Lopez has directed the reduction of passenger service charge (PSC) and air navigation fees at airports operated by the Civil Aviation Authority of the Philippines (CAAP) as part of measures to help alleviate the effects of rising fuel prices to air passengers and airlines.
+Transport acting Secretary Giovanni Lopez ordered the reduction of passenger service charge (PSC) and air navigation fees at Civil Aviation Authority of the Philippines (CAAP)-operated airports as part of measures to alleviate effects of rising fuel prices on air passengers and airlines.

-CAAP operates more than 40 commercial airports, but not the major hubs such as those in Manila, Clark, Cebu, and Caticlan.
+CAAP operates more than 40 commercial airports, excluding the major hubs in Manila, Clark, Cebu, and Caticlan.

-The Civil Aeronautics Board’s (CAB) evaluation and implementation period for fuel surcharges will also become every 15 days instead of the current 30 days in order for airlines to more frequently reflect changes in jet fuel prices in their fares, the Department of Transportation (DOTr) said in a statement.
+The Civil Aeronautics Board’s (CAB) evaluation and implementation period for fuel surcharges will also be shortened to every 15 days instead of the current 30 days in order for airlines to more frequently reflect changes in jet fuel prices in their fares, the Department of Transportation (DOTr) said in a statement.

 READ: Airfares steady as CAB keeps fuel surcharge unchanged in March